What is Emergency Medical Services?

 Prepare to care for patients suffering from traumatic and medical emergencies.
 Emergencies include broken bones, puncture wounds, cardiac/respiratory events, vehicle accidents, and more.
 Start your career in this high-demand field with our network of local employers.

-At the successful completion of this course, you will be awarded an EMT certificate and will be eligible to sit for the certification examination as administrated by the Kentucky Board of Emergency Medical Services and the National Registry of Emergency Medical Technician.
+At the successful completion of this course, you'll earn an EMT certificate.
+This certificate allows you to take the certification exam administrated by the Kentucky Board of Emergency Medical Services (KBEMS) and the National Registry of Emergency Medical Technician.

-This course is part of the Work Ready Kentucky Scholarship program which means that you may qualify for FREE tuition to complete this course.
+This course is part of the Work Ready Kentucky Scholarship program.
+You may qualify for FREE tuition to complete this course!

 What are my degree, diploma, or certificate options?

 The catalog describes the course requirements for completing the credential.
 Students are required to schedule an appointment with their assigned academic advisor to ensure achievement of their academic goals.

 You can earn an EMT certificate in one semester (four months), and BCTC offers this course each Spring and Fall Semester.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.